LwandisoSihluku12/ST10495433--Lwandiso-Sihluku-WEDE5020w-P3-POE/README.md

 Edited code to allow navigation to adapt to smaller sreens

 Changelog updates for PART 3
-Implemented Google Maps iframe embedded showing Johannesburg location
+Created new Page to have an enquiry page as per instruction Implemented Google Maps iframe embedded showing Johannesburg location
 - **Note:** Uses Google Maps embed API (not Leaflet/Mapbox, but meets the requirement for location-based features) styles.css (multiple locations)